matoos32/schemaspy-sandbox/README.md

 ssh -L 5432:localhost:5432 <db host username>@<db host>
 ```

-The above will forward client local traffic to the PG database to the database host, and within the
+The above will forward client localhost traffic to the database host, and within the
 database host the traffic will be forwarded to a localhost connection to the DB.

 ### Run SchemaSpy